nawab312/Kubernetes/Istio/Notes.md

 ✅ **Real-World Traffic Strategies** → **Blue-Green, A/B Testing**.

-# Day 4: Istio Security (Authentication & Authorization)

-Security is a core feature of Istio that helps in securing communication between services inside a Kubernetes cluster.

-## What You'll Learn Today

-✅ Mutual TLS (mTLS) → Encrypt traffic between microservices.
-✅ Istio Authorization Policies (RBAC) → Control access between services.
-✅ JWT Authentication → Secure services with JSON Web Tokens.
-✅ Hands-on: Implement mTLS and RBAC in Istio.

 ---

-## 1. Mutual TLS (mTLS) in Istio
+**Mutual TLS (mTLS) in Istio**

-### What is mTLS?
+What is mTLS?

-🔹 In a typical microservices setup, services communicate over HTTP.
+- In a typical microservices setup, services communicate over HTTP.
 But this is insecure!
-🔹 mTLS (Mutual TLS) ensures:
+- mTLS (Mutual TLS) ensures:

-- **Encryption:** Traffic is encrypted between services.
+ - Encryption: Traffic is encrypted between services.
-- **Authentication:** Both client and server verify each other.
+ - Authentication: Both client and server verify each other.
-- **No need for application-level TLS:** Istio handles it automatically.
+ - No need for application-level TLS: Istio handles it automatically.

-### How mTLS Works in Istio
+How mTLS Works in Istio

-1. **Service A (Client) → Service B (Server)**
+- Service A (Client) → Service B (Server)
-2. Istio **Envoy Proxies** manage certificates & encryption.
+- Istio `Envoy Proxies` manage certificates & encryption.
-3. Both services verify each other's identity using **TLS certificates**.
+- Both services verify each other's identity using TLS certificates.
-4. Communication is **secure & encrypted**.
+- Communication is secure & encrypted.

----

-## 2. Enforcing mTLS in Istio
+Enforcing mTLS in Istio

-### Step 1: Enable mTLS in Strict Mode
+- Step 1: Enable mTLS in Strict Mode
 ```yaml
 apiVersion: security.istio.io/v1beta1
 kind: PeerAuthentication